Kayennne/IP-project-/README.md

 <h3>Existing Features</h3>
 <ol>
 <li>Allows users to be able to communicate with other users to ask and answer questions with the Q&A Forum</li>
-<li>Allows users to be able to see different events with the Calender, letting them keep track of theirs and their children's schedules and events</li>
 <li>Allows users to keep track of their weekly to-do with the To-Do List, allowing them to be more organised</li>
 <li>Allows users to keep their health in check with the Mental Wellness Check, making sure that they take care of themselves</li>
-<li>Motivational Quote of the Day to lift users spirits whenever they open the website</li>
 <li>Trophies awarded to users for reaching different milestones, rewarding them and giving them affirmation</li>
 </ol>